caarlos0-graveyard/java-best-practices/README.md

 should be able to understand what any given method call will do, without read the method source code.

-Be succinct: dont use a lot of words in your method name.
+Be succinct: Don't use a lot of words in your method name.
 For example:
 `saveDocumentAndBuildSomethingAndReturnThatThing`.
-Also, if you have or feel like you should put a `and` noun in your method name, it is already wrong.
+Also, if you have or feel like you should put a `and` noun in your method name, maybe it's time to split your method into a more single-responsibility way.

 Javadoc: Please, doesn't matter how much stupid the method may look like, fill the javadoc.